slibdesign/twentytwentyoptimise/README.md

 ## Stesps

-1. Download the project
+1. Download the code

-2. Rename the file from twentytwentyopimise-master.zip to twentytwentyoptimise.zip
+2. Login to your WordPress dashboard

-3. Upload to your WordPress dashboard (Plugins >> Add New)
+3. Go to plugins and uploda the the .zip file (Plugins >> Add New)

-4. Go to Settings >> Twenty Twenty Optimisze to active speed settings
+4. Go to Settings >> Twenty Twenty Optimise

+5. Here you can turn on the speed enhancing features

 ## About